Thursday, August 21, 2008

 (car fixing, joke telling loon spotting phenomenon)

-respond with “oh, thank you, but I couldn’t possibly.
+a nearby campsite who had come to invite me to join her family and friends around their campfire.
+This was the first social invitation of my trip, and I must admit that I was a little taken aback and could only respond with “oh, thank you, but I couldn’t possibly.
 You see I had a little accident and I have to attend to a window that’s been broken”.
 She asked to see it, so I brought her over to the truck and started explaining what happened.
 When I next looked up, several more people had come to look at the window, including her husband, John.
 What happened next is truly a great chapter in the kindness of humanity.
 Within moments, all these people started to go to work on truck.
 Removing all the broken glass, sweeping up the shards that had fallen to the ground, vacuuming the inside of my truck, and taping plastic on window frame, etc. When it was all done, I joined them around their campfire.
 I must say it was an eclectic group of people.
 There were people from Poland, Ukraine, Portugal, the Philippines (?) and me.
 The fire was ablaze in the center, casting a warm glow around everyone.
 John was a non-stop joke machine.
 When he wasn’t delivering a perfectly timed punch line, he was regaling us with stories about others mishaps at the lake…my own becoming merely another funny footnote in this summers chapter.
 Between the warmth of the fire and the camaraderie of my new found friends…my troubles seemed to just slip away.
 At some point during the evening I heard, what I thought was the haunting sound of a loon.
 I asked others if they heard it…they had, and indeed it was a loon.
 There are many of them at this lake I was told.
 I’ve never seen one and asked when the best time would be to catch a glimpse…I was told dusk is probably best, but that they are visible throughout the day.
 Excellent I thought…I’ll be sure to try to get a look before I leave in the morning.
 It was after midnight before I made my way back to my trailer, my footsteps considerably lighter than a few hours earlier.

-I went down to the lake at 5:30, camera and binoculars in hand, with my constant companion Maya, trotting along.
+Next morning I went down to the lake at 5:30, camera and binoculars in hand, with my constant companion Maya, trotting along.
 I waited and watched for an hour or so, sipping coffee and watching the morning mist lift from the lake and slowly disappear.
 I could hear loons, but I could not see them.
 It was getting late, and I needed to make the drive to Winnipeg to have the truck fixed.
 I went back to my campsite and started packing up to leave.
 John strolled by on his way to the lake and asked if I needed any help, or if I’d be interested in a morning boat ride around the lake.
 I passed on the boat ride (duty calls) and thanked John for the memorable evening.
 Just as I was about to take off, John came back and said…you sure you don’t want to take a boat ride…I spotted a couple of loons.
 Perfect.
 I grabbed my camera bag, and walked

 The Elusive Loon